RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/count.md

 ## Returns

-Returns a GearsBuilder object with a new template type (Integer).
+Returns a GearsBuilder object with a new template type of `Integer`.

 ## Example